Worthing CIL Neighbourhood Fund

 • Worthing CIL Neighbourhood Fund Networking Events Registration

-• 20th May to 28th June 2024: Groups are invited to complete and submit the Worthing CIL Neighbourhood Fund application form - this will consist of a simple Google form (some of the questions asked are detailed in the Guidance Note below), with the link and list of questions available shortly.
+• 20th May to 28th June 2024: Groups are invited to complete and submit the Worthing CIL Neighbourhood Fund application form - this consists of a simple Google form (some of the questions asked are detailed in the Guidance Note below), with the link and list of questions available below:

 • July 2024: Suitable projects will be sent through to an assessment panel - the panel is to consist of Elected Worthing Ward Members and specially invited Community representatives who will go through the application forms submitted and evaluate/score each application.
 The panel will then recommend which projects are to be allocated CIL funding.